jinnaiyuu/Best-Papers/README.md

 # Best-Papers

-This paper contains Best Papers from AAAI, IJCAI, ICML, NIPS, and ICAPS.
+This repository contains Best Papers nominees from AAAI, IJCAI, ICML, NIPS, and ICAPS.
 There may be some omissions.